almogtzabari/raindrop2obsidian/README.md

 # raindrop2obsidian
-Quick and dirty Python script to create Obsidian.md notes from Raindrop.io highlights.
+A quick and dirty Python script to create Obsidian.md notes from Raindrop.io highlights.